RashmiCN/nenya/README.md

 The frontend UI is now running at `http://localhost:8080/` in your browser.

 ## 5. Language Translator Extension
-This tutorial shows you how to create a Watson Language Translator service and write the necessary server side code to translate video transcriptions.
+Here we create a Watson Language Translator service and write the necessary server side code to translate video transcriptions.
 The front-end UI implementation is left as an extension for you to implement yourself.
 Hint - inspecting the `upload_video` function in `server/routes/index.py`, you can see that the server side expects a `source` and a `target` language as part of the POST request form data to `/upload_video`.
 Supported language models are provided at [https://localhost:3000/language_models](http://localhost:3000/language_models) once your server is running.

+For Live translation we can see the code present in `server/route/index.py` and liveTranslate.py for standalone run
 ## 6. Deploy the app
 The following instructions apply to deploying the Python Flask server.
 To deploy the frontend UI, follow the [Node.js build and deploy tutorial](https://developer.ibm.com/node/getting-started-node-js-ibm-cloud/).